How It Works

 Personal

 Friends, family, anyone who knows the practitioner and believes in them.
+Personal sponsors are the foundation — every commitment requires them.

 Institutional

 Schools, programs, or organizations sponsoring a practitioner in their community.
+Institutional pledges ride alongside personal sponsorship.

 Brand

-Companies whose products or mission align with the practitioner's area of practice.
+Companies whose products or mission align with the practitioner’s area of practice.
+Brand sponsorship follows the same structural rules as institutional.

 The voluntary contribution.

-How the contribution splits
+Where the contribution goes

 Your Trust record is the cumulative output of everything you do on Search Star.
 It is not a score.
 It does not appear as a number.
 It is expressed as a growth stage — one of five positions on a continuum from Seedling to Mature — that describes where you are in your formation as a practitioner.